The NHS is offering antibody and antiviral treatments to people with coronavirus (COVID-19) who are at highest risk of becoming seriously ill.

 - certain autoimmune or inflammatory conditions (such as rheumatoid arthritis or inflammatory bowel disease)

 - HIV or AIDS and have a weakened immune system

 - a rare condition affecting the brain or nerves (multiple sclerosis, motor neurone disease, Huntington’s disease or myasthenia gravis)

 A doctor or specialist will confirm if you are eligible for treatment.

 The list of health conditions has been agreed by the UK Chief Medical Officers.

-It's based on advice from an independent advisory group of health experts commissioned by the Department of Health and Social Care.
+It's based on advice from an independent advisory group of health experts commissioned by the Department of Health and Social Care (DHSC).

 COVID-19 treatments research

-Antiviral medicines such as molnupiravir are also available through a national study, run by the University of Oxford.
+Some antiviral medicines are also available through a national study, led by the University of Oxford.

 The study is open to people in the UK who: